Introduction

 Implementing Encryption

 One of the most effective ways to secure MAVLink communications is by implementing encryption.
-While MAVLink 2.0 includes better security features than its predecessor, it still lacks robust, built-in encryption.
-Therefore, utilizing additional encryption protocols such as TLS (Transport Layer Security) or IPsec (Internet Protocol Security) can protect data in transit.
+While MAVLink 2.0 includes message signing, it still lacks built-in encryption.
+Layering additional encryption protocols such as TLS (Transport Layer Security) or IPsec (Internet Protocol Security) on top of the link protects data in transit.

 Authentication Mechanisms